 - Drowning My Sorrows: Souses herself with cans of beer and bags of potato chips in Episode 22 while watching another voice actress with whom she auditioned for RoboHaru guesting at a TV show.

 - Earn Your Happy Ending: And, oh did she struggle to get it!

 - Hard Work Hardly Works: For most of the series, where she seems to be absolutely unable to land anything more than a bit role despite all her effort.
-Made especially obvious by the scene in Episode 22, where she watches an interview of an already-famous voice actress she's attended their first audition with (which was in Episode 4, two years ago in-series).
+Made especially obvious by the scene in Episode 22, where she watches an interview of an already-famous voice actress she's attended their first audition with (which was in Episode 4, half a year ago in-series).
 Averted at last in Episode 23, where she finally lands her first major role, a new character in Third Aerial Girls' Squad created by Nogame and Kinoshita to get them out of the finale dead-end, and Episode 24 has her voicing a minor character for Prince of Baseball, the same anime she had a bit role back in Episode 9.

 - Hurting Hero: She puts a brave face, but her four closest friends know full well just how much she's hurting by not being able to work in the field of her choice.
 When it all comes together for her, it's a guaranteed Tear Jerker.

 - In-Series Nickname: "Zuka-chan", according to her friends.

 - Living Prop: A good potion of her roles were this, at least until she lands a big break as a Last Episode, New Character with a short but meaningful appearance.